Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/02-configuring-base-instance.md

 ## Setting up the genesis file

 :::info
 The Genesis file is a crucial component of your Metagraph.
-Thats where your metagraphID is generated and where you generate the initial token balances for your initial distributions.
+Thats where you generate the initial token balances for your initial distributions.
 :::

 ### Dependencies
 - Start by downloading some files from the Tessellation repo releases.
-Go to the releases [https://github.com/Constellation-Labs/tessellation/releases/tag/v2.2.0](https://github.com/Constellation-Labs/tessellation/releases/tag/v2.2.0)
+Go to the releases [https://github.com/Constellation-Labs/tessellation/releases/latest](https://github.com/Constellation-Labs/tessellation/releases/latest)
 - Then we need the files: cl-keytool.jar, cl-wallet.jar, and cl-node.jar
 - Move to the `code` directory and run the following